IeDEA-SA/IeDEA_WG-open-science/github_start.md

 ## Milestones

 As a bonus feature you might also read a bit about [milestones](https://docs.github.com/en/github/managing-your-work-on-github/about-milestones) - we might consdier using them later to track more complex projects.

+## More project info tools

+Can be added using [Wiki pages](https://docs.github.com/en/github/building-a-strong-community/about-wikis) or new feature of [Dicsussions](https://docs.github.com/en/discussions)